-FORCE MAJEURE means acts of God (i.e., hurricane, tornado, earthquake, natural fire), riot, act(s) of terrorism, war or national emergency legally excusing the failure to perform any of the terms and conditions of this Contract.
+FORCE MAJEURE means an act or acts of God (i.e., hurricane, tornado, earthquake, natural fire), riot, act(s) of terrorism, war or national emergency legally excusing the failure to perform any of the terms and conditions of this Contract.

-INMATE: Any person assigned by the DEPARTMENT to be housed at the Facility over which DMS has contractual authority.
+INMATE: Any person within the legal custody of the DC assigned to be housed at the Facility over which DMS has contractual authority.